 HM Revenue & Customs has a number of bilateral tax treaties with countries including Ireland, Switzerland and the US, to avoid duplicated taxes by both UK and international authorities.
 Where there is no agreement, HMRC can give credit for IHT on overseas assets payable locally.

-There is no catch-all approach to minimise IHT as each country has its own laws, even within the EU.
+There is no catch-all approach to minimize IHT as each country has its own laws, even within the EU.

 The advisors in the UK and abroad need to work hand in hand.
 We have many satisfied clients who are based overseas.